RooyyDoe/functional-programming/README.md

 ## Assignment

-Create a data visualisation with d3 based on given data.
+The assignment was to create a data visualisation with d3 based on given data.

-To take a look into my cleaning process, you need to follow the following [Cleaning Link](https://github.com/RooyyDoe/functional-programming/wiki/Cleaning-data)
+To take a look at my cleaning process, you need to follow the following [Cleaning Link](https://github.com/RooyyDoe/functional-programming/wiki/Cleaning-data)

 ## Interactions

 - [ ] User is going to be able to **hover** over the continents and they will be highlighted when the cursor is hovering on the element.
 - [ ] User is going to be able to **filter** the chart by using the legenda.
-- [ ] User is going to be able to see **Annotations** when they click on the main categories.
+- [ ] User is going to be able to see **annotations** when they click on the main categories.
-- [ ] User is going to be able to **Compair** two continents with each other by selecting them.
+- [ ] User is going to be able to **compare** two continents with each other by selecting them.

 ## Installation